 Depending on the water used within the tank, your steam mop may have some scaling.
 This may appear as a white haze on the plastic.
 Vinegar is an effective technique to remove limescale.

 Vinegar contains natural antibacterial characteristics that may be used to clean the water tank, allowing you to avoid purchasing cleaning products.
 Because it includes acid, make sure to dilute it with plenty of water.
-We’d suggest two parts water to one part vinegar, however, others believe you may dilute it even more.
+I’d suggest two parts water to one part vinegar, however, others believe you may dilute it even more.

 Before attaching the water tank to the machine, use a towel to ensure that it is totally dry.
 You do not need to fill it with water; simply do it the next time you use your steam mop.

 The use of cleaning chemicals in the water tank should be avoided.
-While we said that vinegar should be used in the water tank, this is solely for descaling and not for cleaning your flooring.
+While I said that vinegar should be used in the water tank, this is solely for descaling and not for cleaning your flooring.

 In this manner, you can verify that your floor is safe for small children.
 Using cleaning chemicals in the water tank may potentially cause your steam mop to break down.